flimflam-austin/hugo-cms-test/content/quick_reads/20180417-18-04-17-taxes/index.md

-      Meanwhile, nearly half of U.S.A **won’t pay any federal taxes** this year.
+      Meanwhile, nearly half of U.S.A**won’t pay any federal taxes** this year.

       FLIP FOR WHY
     citation: FLIP FOR WHY
     _key: card-1-b625c64d-d87a-48b3-a99d-42616f45ee42
   - order: 1
+    useCheckmark: false
     body: >-
       46% of Americans Pay